 By then, we city people had begun to get a little uneasy.
 A couple of blocks further, we saw our first “Trump 2024” yard sign of this political year.
 By the time we got to Race Street and saw a certain house, we were downright nervous.

 When we saw the confederate flag and the posted threat of violence, we decided that it might be good to get back to the car before anybody noticed my “Bernie” bumper sticker.
 As soon as we got back to City Hall, where we had parked, we checked the car for possible painted swastikas.
 Then we got out of Tioga.

 On the way home, we wondered if there were any dark-skinned people in Tioga.
 More importantly, we wondered why people in the rural areas of Texas seem committed to the Republican Party despite all facts and information.
 We think it might be racism.

 I’m on KNON’s “Workers Beat” radio talk show at 9AM Central Time every Saturday.
-They post it, along with “Workers Beat Extra” podcast on Wednesdays.
-If you are curious about what I really think, try my personal web site.
+KNON posts my weekly blog “Workers Beat Extra” Wednesdays on http://soundcloud.com.
+If you are curious about what I really think, check out my personal web site.